phenomenalpotato/aws-modernization-with-trendmicro-devsecops/content/_index.md

 ![TrendMicro](/images/logo.png)

-In this workshop, you’ll learn how to leverage the Cloud One Platform to enforce the detection and protection policy in Applications, Elastic Container Service, Open Source Projects and your IaC Templates!
+In this workshop, you’ll learn how to leverage the Cloud One Platform to enforce the detection and protection policy in Applications, Elastic Kubernetes Service, Open Source Projects and your IaC Templates!

 Using **Trend Micro - Cloud One** you will learn how to automate security deployment a using pipeline and AWS.